Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-01-Configure-Sensitive-Labels .md

       ![](../media/lab1-image4.png)

-1. On the Choose protection settings for labeled items select the **Apply or remove encryption** and **Apply content marking**, then select **Next**.
+1. On the Choose protection settings for labeled items select the **Apply or remove encryption (1)** and **Apply content marking (1)**, then select **Next (2)**.

     ![](../media/lab1-image5.png)

 1. The Encryption window shows the configuration for the encryption settings.
 Review the information box under Configure encryption settings and review the configured settings.
 Notice how the user access to content is set to never expire.
-You can also assign permissions to specific users and groups By clicking on the **Assign permission**.
-On the **Assign permission** click on **+ Add Users or Groups**.
+You can also assign permissions to specific users and groups By clicking on the **Assign permissions (1)**.
+On the **Assign permissions** blade, click on **+ Add users or groups (2)**.

     ![](../media/lab1-image6.png)